the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-guideline.md

 They are are responsible for uploading meeting notes (without any private and sensitive information), helping the chair in time-keeping and communicating about the group's activities in a way that remain transparent, open, and accessible for others to access.
 For example, if the duties of the chair are distributed across multiple people, the documentarian is responsible for documenting this format in the WG's repository.

-### Members
+### WG Members

 Any Turing Way community member may join a WG without restriction, and without taking on a leadership role.

 ### The Turing Way Delivery Team Contact

 While WGs should be able to operate with autonomy in most decisions that apply to their work, sometimes they may require help from *The Turing Way* project delivery team to scope and trial/incubate their group, or when operational, invite support with logistics or resources needed.
-Each WG should have an assigned contact from the project delivery team, most likely either the project RCM or Project Manager.
+Each WG should have an assigned contact from the project delivery team, most likely either the project Research Community Manager or Project Manager.

+### Advisors and Experts

+This is suggested role that can be invited or appointed by WG in an ad-hoc basis.
+An advisor will advise WG about key aspects of the project, provide a community perspective on key considerations, and be a sounding board for deliverables set within a WG.

+An advisor or expert's participation in a WG meeting or asynchronous work may include facilitating specific conversations, providing feedback on specific piece of work or supporting WG towards building consensus among members on the desired project goals, building resources, sharing them openly and identifying risks or mitigation measures.

 ## Infrastructure Requirements for WGs